Film Film Articles

 As well as being an action-thriller, Casino Royale (2006) was a romance.
 It was the film that showed Bond fall in love for the first time.
 It was similar to On Her Majesty’s Secret Service and to a lesser extent The World is Not Enough where it showed that if Bond lets someone into his life it will end in tragedy.
 Casino Royale (2006) did the love story better than On Her Majesty’s Secret Service the love story was interwoven with the mission.
 Vesper (Eva Green) was working with Bond in the Casino.
 One of the most powerful moments in the film was when Vesper was in the shower, traumatised by the death of Obanno and Bond had to comfort her.

 Both characters psycho-analyse each other when they first meet.
 They both state that they put up a front to protect themselves emotionally and they chip away at each other’s armour.
 After the mission the film turned into a classic romance.
-The cinematography had a bright, sunlit quality to it as they seem set to have a happy ending.
+The cinematography had a bright, sunlit quality to it as they seemed set to have a happy ending.
 A happy ending that could never happen.

 During the climax Gettler (Richard Sammel) holds Vesper hostage and says ‘I’ll kill her’ and Bond said to himself ‘allow me.’
 When M debriefs Bond he says ‘the job’s done and the bitch is dead.’
-However, these words stand in contrast to Bond’s actions scene he desperately tries to save her, and he was torn-up when she died.
+However, these words stand in contrast to Bond’s actions scene he desperately tries to save her, and he was torn up when she died.
 These words were a coping mechanism for Bond as a way to process Vesper’s betrayal and death and show why he doesn’t let people get close to him.

 Whilst Casino Royale (2006) was a love story, Bond shows how callous he can be with women.
-He seduced Solange (Caterina Murino) so he could get information about her husband and ditches her when he finds her husband went to Miami.
+He seduced Solange (Caterina Murino) so he can get information about her husband and ditches her when he finds her husband went to Miami.
 She ends up being a causality because of Bond’s action.
 Like with The Living Daylights and Quantum of Solace, Bond was willing to use seduction as a weapon.

 The 2006 version of Casino Royale was the third adaptation of the novel.
 The other two were the unofficial versions from 1954 and 1967.
 This version of Casino Royale did have to make quite a few changes.
 The most obvious was it had to update the story because the original novel was a Cold War story.
 All the action up to Bond and Vesper going to Casino Royale was invented for the film and this expanded the story.
-The game in Casino Royale was changed from baccarat to Texas hold ’em which was a wise move because Texas hold ’em is a more compelling game and general audiences were more likely to understand the rules.
+The game in Casino Royale was changed from baccarat to Texas Hold ’em which was a wise move because Texas Hold ’em is a more compelling game and general audiences were more likely to understand the rules.
 Other changes were superficial like the method of Vesper’s suicide.
 The film does follow the major story beats from the novel.

 Casino Royale (2006) was a film that helped Mads Mikkelsen become known to a global audience.
 His villain was different to others in the franchise because his motivation was self-preservation.
 Le Chiffre tries to play it cool but in reality, he was desperate.
 The poker game was a gamble, and torturing Bond was a final Hail Mary.